VanillaPlusPlus/VPP-Admin-Tools/README.md

 - Change your startup to include the following following start-up commandlines arguments:
 ``` -mod=@CommunityFramework;@VPPAdminTools; -profiles=serverLogs```

+Note: SuperAdmins.txt, and all json files should be located inside of your profiles folder.

 #### ViLAYER:

 For those who own a server provide by [Vilayer.com](https://www.Vilayer.com), can auto install the mod via the `AddonManager`.</br>Special thanks goes to the Vilayer team!